listen

 }

-// Push data for a specific uid
+// Push data to a specific uid

 function sendMessageByUid($uid, $message)